selfcustody/krux/docs/getting-started/installing.en.md

 Congrats, you're now running Krux!

+#### A note about the Amigo
+Some Amigo screens have inverted x coordinates while others don’t.

+If after flashing `maixpy_amigo_tft` to your device you notice that the buttons on keypad input screens appear to be in the wrong order, please try flashing `maixpy_amigo_ips` instead (or vice versa) which should correct the issue.

 ### Multilingual support
 Prefer a different language?
 Krux has support for multiple languages.
 Once at the start screen, go to `Settings`, followed by `Locale`, and select the locale you wish to use.
 If you have a microSD card inserted into the device, your preference will be automatically saved to a `settings.json` file at the root of the card.